|Died||May 26, 2001(aged 52)|

-From 1979 to 1980 Mahachi was the Zanu-PF Manicaland Province Administration.
+From 1979 to 1980 Mahachi was the Zanu-PF Manicaland Province Administrator.
 He was appointed Deputy Minister of Land Resettlement and Rural Development a position he served from 1980 to 1982.
 Minister 1982-1985.
-Mahachi was also a Member of Parliament for Manicaland Province from 1980 to 1985, for Makoni West and Minister of Land, Agriculture and Rural Resettlement from 1985 to 1988, Minister of Home Affairs in 1988.
+Mahachi was elected to the House of Assembly for Manicaland Province from 1980 to 1985, for Makoni West and Minister of Land, Agriculture and Rural Resettlement from 1985 to 1988, Minister of Home Affairs in 1988.

 The Zimbabwe 1985 Parliamentary Election for parliament returned for Makoni West:

 - Moven Enock Mahachi Zanu PF - 20 203 votes.

 - Langton Farisayi Charidza UANC - 584 votes.

 - Muzadzi Tinarwo Tamwaramwa PF-ZAPU - 196 votes.

 - Davidson Jahwi ZANU - 132 votes.

 In the 1990 Parliamentary Election (see A History of Zimbabwean Elections) Makoni returned to Parliament:

 In the 2000 Elections, (see A History of Zimbabwean Elections) Makoni West returned to Parliament: